What Founders Need Beyond the Lean Canvas

 The last question, and it’s often a hard one to answer: Why now?

 Why could your product only exist now versus a year ago or 10 years ago?
-There are many intelligent and creative people in the world, and many are struggling to progress in different aspects of their lives.
 A compelling “why now” answer suggests you’re working on a problem that could only be solved recently.
 This increases the attractiveness of the idea significantly because it could be a genuine new-to-the-world innovation.

-It raises questions if your product could have existed anytime in recent history and hasn't or did but doesn’t now.
+If your product could have existed anytime in recent history and hasn't, or did, but doesn’t now, it’s a yellow flag.

-• Maybe there isn't a problem to solve after all.
-People have tried and failed, and you’re just the latest making an attempt.
+Maybe there isn't a problem to solve at all.
+People have tried and failed and disappeared, and you’re just the latest making an attempt.

 If there’s not a good “why now” answer, it doesn't mean you can't continue to build your business and maybe even thrive, but it suggests it may not be an explosive new opportunity with tons of growth potential.

-Could you have discovered an enormous opportunity that others have missed or failed to execute?
-I suppose so, but in that case, could you explain why that may be.
+Could you have discovered an enormous opportunity that could have existed before, and others have missed or failed to execute on?
+I suppose so, and in that case, you need to explain persuasively why that may be.

 If I could only ask an entrepreneur one question about their company and product it would probably be this.